I'm David Hite, PhD, a member of the American Association of Diabetes

 viruses and knows not to attack cells that are part of your own body.
 We

 don't know why the body gets confused, but once the insulin-producing cells

 are targeted and killed, insulin will have to be supplied to the body by

 way of injection.
 (Insulin is destroyed by stomach acid, so it can't be

-one recent study 83% of children newly diagnosed with
+type-1 diabetes.
+In one recent study 83% of children newly diagnosed with

 type-1 showed the presence of an enterovirus in their system.
-Only 7% of healthy children had
+Only 7% of

-the insulin producing cells in the pancreas are
+measures taken before the insulin producing cells in the pancreas are

 adult-onset diabetes, is by far the most common type.
 285 million people

-with 50 million.
-Of the 24 million people in the U.S. with diabetes 23 million
+million.
+Of the 25 million people in the U.S. with diabetes 24 million have

 (Though due to the dramatic increase in childhood obesity, many younger